JHU HIT-COVID - CoronaNet Taxonomy Map

 ! ('%in%'(x, y))

-hit = read_csv(here("data", "collaboration", "jhu", "hit-covid-longdata.csv"))
+= read_csv(here("data", "collaboration", "jhu", "hit-covid-longdata.csv")) hit

 2 Data Preparation

-• The idea behind the column is to save some time later on because it contains the intervention_group as well as the intervention_name, which are essentially the subcategories of the dataset, e.g. the unique id ‘3_screening_air’ contains the information that the intervention_group is ‘symp_screening’ and the intervention name is ‘Symptom screening when entering by air’.
+is added to the HIT-COVID Data set.
+This column is just a cleaned version of the unique_id column and represents the policy type of an observation.
+It will be used throughout the mapping to filter for each type of policy. - The idea behind the column is to save some time later on because it contains the intervention_group as well as the intervention_name, which are essentially the subcategories of the dataset, e.g. the unique id ‘3_screening_air’ contains the information that the intervention_group is ‘symp_screening’ and the intervention name is ‘Symptom screening when entering by air’.

-• A record_id is also extracted to group certain policies together later on.
+is also extracted to group certain policies together later on. - The HIT-COVID dataset captures information about compliance with the policies in the variable

-• The HIT-COVID dataset captures information about compliance with the policies in the variable required, this is changed to match the CoronaNet taxonomy with ‘required’ becoming ‘Mandatory (Unspecified/Implied)’ and ‘recommended’ becoming ‘Voluntary/Recommended but No Penalties’ and added to the map.
+, this is changed to match the CoronaNet taxonomy with ‘required’ becoming ‘Mandatory (Unspecified/Implied)’ and ‘recommended’ becoming ‘Voluntary/Recommended but No Penalties’ and added to the map.

-hit$cat = gsub('[0-9]','', hit$unique_id)
+$cat = gsub('[0-9]','', hit$unique_id)

 hit$cat = gsub('^.','', hit$cat)